Learn! Access our knowledge bank

 11.21.
 Can we use plates that are not the BeatBox 96w PLATE?

-This is not recommended; PreOmics will not support any issues with possible cross-contamination, leaching or loss of samples, when switching to a different plate or when transferring the GYUTO BEAD.
 The supplied BeatBox PLATE is optimized to work with the GYUTO BEAD.
 Homogenization efficiency can be affected if the plate used does not have the correct dimensions.
-The ratios between the GYUTO BEAD : volume : well shape/size is critical to efficient homogenization and although another plate may appear similar, individual dimensions may not be.
+The ratios between the GYUTO BEAD:volume:well shape/size is critical to efficient homogenization and although another plate may appear similar, individual dimensions may not be.
+PreOmics can recommend alternative plates.
+Please contact us via info@preomics.com However, PreOmics will not support any issues with possible cross-contamination, leaching or loss of samples, when switching to a different plate or when transferring the GYUTO BEAD.

 11.22.
 Can I use 1.5 mL tubes or myown 2 mL tubes instead of the 2 mL tubes provided with the BeatBox Tissue Kit 24x?